Care of lacerations

 Penetration of the abdominal or thoracic cavity should be considered in any wound over those locations in which the bottom of the laceration is not clearly visible.
 Wounds should not be blindly probed; blind probing is unreliable and may cause further injury.
-Patients with suspected thoracic lacerations require a chest x-ray initially, with a repeat film after 4 to 6 hours of observation; any slowly developing pneumothorax should be visible by that time.
+Patients with suspected thoracic lacerations require a chest x-ray or other imaging study initially, with a repeat film after 4 to 6 hours of observation; any slowly developing pneumothorax should be visible by that time.
 In patients with abdominal lacerations, local anesthesia facilitates exploration (lacerations can be extended horizontally if necessary).
 Patients with wounds penetrating the fascia should be observed in the hospital; sometimes abdominal CT is used to identify hemoperitoneum.
 Bedside ultrasonography may also help identify injuries such as a pneumothorax, hemothorax, or hemoperitoneum, especially in unstable patients who cannot be transported to CT.

 Imaging of lacerations